gonzalo-bulnes/inter_process_communication_demo/README.md

 # Scenario 2

 # start the main program
-ruby lib/main.rb # will wait until a wroker preforms the hook
+ruby main.rb # will wait until a wroker preforms the hook

 # in a distinct terminal, start the worker
-ruby lib/worker.rb # since a hook request was performed, performs the hook immediately
+ruby worker.rb # since a hook request was performed, performs the hook immediately
 ```

 References